 Setup Different Social Media Accounts For Each Market You Localize

-When developing the content localization strategy, you should consider setting up separate social media profiles for the audiences from different countries, where you’ll post localized content.
+When developing the content localization strategy, you should consider setting up separate social media profiles for audiences from different countries, where you’ll post localized content.

 This way, your content won’t look so messy.
 For example, IKEA has a social media account for every country they operate in and localize their content completely.